juanghurtado/redirect-rest/README.md

 - [x] Implement error forwarding to local server from remote server (_v0.0.7_)
 - [x] Better logging system (_v0.0.5_)

+## Acknowledgments

+The original idea behind *redirect-rest* was by @drmillan.
+He was planning on doing something much more simple, and written in some archaic and obscure language as PHP.

+I couldn't allow that `\_(ʘ_ʘ)_/`

 ## License

 Copyright (c) 2014 Juan G. Hurtado